ej-shafran/compile-mode.nvim/CONTRIBUTING.md

 Fork the repository and clone it.
 It's better if you work from the `nightly` branch, so make sure you fork the repo with all its branches and not just `main`.

-### Makefile

-The Makefile has commands for `test` and `fmt`.
-These commands do exactly what you would expect.

 ### Using your local changes in Neovim

-If you're using Lazy, use the `dir` option of the Lazy spec to keep your plugin up-to-date with your development version, without having to push your changes remotely.
-You can use the `Lazy reload` command to reload the plugin - it should work properly, unless you've changed the highlight groups, in which case restarting Neovim might be needed.
+If you have a clone of the project (or your fork of it) just using `vim.opt.rtp:append "~/path/to/compile-mode.nvim"` will make the plugin work as expected.

+Your plugin manager of choice may have their own way of configuring "locally loaded" plugins - e.g. if you're using Lazy, you can use the `dir` option of the Lazy spec.

+## CI

+This repository has several continuous integration checks.
+Any pull request that doesn't pass CI won't get merged.

-## Testing
+### Testing

 The tests use `plenary.nvim`'s `busted` style testing.
 Read their [tests README](https://github.com/nvim-lua/plenary.nvim/blob/master/TESTS_README.md) for more info.

 Please add testing for any new features you add.
 It would also be nice if you added tests to show any bugs that you intend to solve.

 Obviously, please don't break any existing tests.
-I won't merge a pull request that doesn't have its GitHub checks passing.
 If your PR changes the behavior in a way that would break the tests and you change the tests to fit, please clarify this in the comments on the PR.

+You can run tests locally with `make test` (or `make test-debug`, which shows debug logs).

+### Formatting

+The files are formatted using [stylua](https://github.com/JohnnyMorganz/StyLua).
+If you have it installed, you can format the files using `make fmt`.

+### Typechecking

+The Lua code is typechecked using [lua-language-server](https://luals.github.io/#other-install).
+If you have it installed, you can check the validity of the code using `make typecheck` (or by directly running `./typecheck.sh`).